Discrete Wigner-Weyl calculus for the finite lattice: Modifications of the Buot symbol of operator, and the definition of lattice Weyl symbol

 \subsection{Alternative derivation of star identity}

 Let us give the alternative derivation of the star identity for Weyl symbol.
 It is assumed that $p \in {\cal M}^\prime$ while $q \in {\cal O}^\prime$.
-We start from the star product of Weyl symbols and come back to the Weyl symbol of the product as follows.
+We start from the star product of Weyl symbols and come back to the Weyl symbol of the product as follows. {In the first line below the corrected analytical continuation of Eq. (\ref{Wcont}) is used in order to represent $A_W(p,q)$ through its values at the discrete points.
+In the second line the variables $p_2 = p+\delta p_2 \in {\cal M}^\prime$, $q_2 = q + \delta q_2 \in {\cal O}^\prime$ are introduced, which gives rise to the exponent $e^{2 i( (p_2-p)(q_1-q) + (q_2-q)(p-p_1))}$.
+This exponent represents the kernel of the star product, and should not be confused with the kernel of the analytical continuation.}

-One can see that for $q_i+n_i/2 \in Z$ both $v_+^i$ and $v_-^i$ are integer.
-At the same time if $q_i+n_i/2$ is half integer, both $v_+^i$ and $v_-^i$ are half integer.
+One can see that for $q_i{-}n_i/2 \in Z$ both $v_+^i$ and $v_-^i$ are integer.
+At the same time if $q_i{-}n_i/2$ is half integer, both $v_+^i$ and $v_-^i$ are half integer.
 In both cases $v_+ + v_-$ is integer.
 As a result